 The University Police Department will issue "Timely Warnings" in the event of a Clery Act Crime that may pose a serious or ongoing threat to members of the community.
 These warnings may be issued for the following: arson; aggravated assault; criminal homicide; domestic and dating violence; robbery; burglary; motor vehicle theft, sexual assault; hate crimes; and stalking.
 UW Oshkosh may also issue a Timely Warning for liquor, drug and weapon arrests or referrals that may present a continuing threat to the community.
 Timely Warnings will be distributed in several ways including, via text message and through university email.
-Timely Warnings may also be sent via social media through UW Oshkosh and University Police Facebook and Twitter pages.
+Timely Warnings may also be sent via social media through UW Oshkosh and University Police Facebook and X (formerly known as Twitter) pages and through the UWO Mobile App.

 The University's Chief of Police, or their designee, has the authority to develop the content of a Timely Warning and authorize distribution using the guidelines listed below.
 In determining the appropriateness of a warning, the Chief of Police, or their designee, will consider the type of offense, location, nature of any threat, and whether there is a continuing threat to the community or a continuing crime pattern.
 Some information may be withheld if there is a risk of compromising law enforcement efforts to investigate or solve the crime.
 Timely Warnings will not identify victims of the crime by name.
 Timely Warnings are issued as soon as the pertinent information is available to the Chief of Police, or their designee, and are sent through a mass email message to the entire university community through the Rave Mobile Safety System.
-Other forms of communication available are text message and social media accounts (Facebook and Twitter).
-In addition, Crime Alerts may also be shared by posting on uwosh.edu, uwosh.edu/up, press releases, postings/notices at appropriate locations or the use of the UW Oshkosh electronic sign boards.
+Other forms of communication available are text message and social media accounts (Facebook and X (formerly known as X Twitter).
+In addition, Crime Alerts may also be shared by posting on uwosh.edu, uwosh.edu/up, press releases, postings/notices or appropriate locations.